-Applications must be fully and correctly completed prior to submitting them to the College.
+Applications must be fully and correctly completed prior to submission to the College.

-Processing of applications may take up to three weeks, but the Certificate will be dated and will take effect from the date the College received the completed application, including all required documentation.
+The application process may take up to three business weeks.
+However, the Certificate of Authorization will be dated and will take effect from the date that the College received the fully completed application, including all required documentation.

-Members are urged to review these instructions before filing for incorporation.
+Licensed members are strongly encouraged to review all instructions before filing for incorporation.

 Renewing a Certificate of Authorization

-Important Note: A professional corporation is a separate entity from an Accredited Practice and has its own record with the College.
-Address updates for your Practice record will not automatically update the Professional Corporation address.
-Please ensure you notify the Incorporation Department directly if your Professional Corporation address changes.
+Important Note: A professional corporation is a separate entity from an accredited practice and has its own record with the College.
+Address updates for your practice record will not automatically update the professional corporation record.
+Please ensure that the professional corporation department is informed directly of all professional corporation information changes.

-The certificate may be revoked if the cause for suspension has not been remedied within one year.
-Upon revocation, the corporation ceases to be a professional corporation and its authority to practise the profession through the corporation ceases.
-Further, the Registrar may cancel a member’s licence to practise for non-payment of any fee or for failure to file a return required under the by-laws.
+If the cause for suspension is not remedied within one year, the Certificate of Authorization for the professional corporation will be revoked.
+Upon revocation, the professional corporation will cease to exist and its authority to practice veterinary medicine will be rescinded.
+Further, the Registrar may be permitted to cancel the associated member’s licence to practice for non-payment of any fee or for failure to file a return required under College By-Laws.